 The capabilities side

 Marcel Cerveny leads Steep’s Agile Operating Model practice.
-In a true intrepreneurarial fashion, he developed it after noticing the struggles some companies encounter once they switched to Agile-based organization models.
+In a true intrapreneurarial fashion, he developed it after noticing the struggles some companies encounter once they switched to Agile-based organization models.

 What is the main difference between these two?

-Rules define the limits of can be done or not, whereas constraints are all about driving teams’ behaviours toward a clear goal!
+Rules define the limits of can be done or not, whereas constraints are all about driving teams’ behaviors toward a clear goal!

 Before one of his missions at a Telco client, each team there took as much work as possible and sort of planned it from there.
 The result?
 At the end of the year, they only achieved 1/3 of their objectives.